jcoupon/swot/README.md

 ### Weighted quantities:

-`-weighted`: compute weighted quantities ([X]: column for the weights if available).
+`-weighted [yes,no]`: compute weighted quantities ([X]: column for the weights if available).
 WARNING: if set, all input files must contain a weight column (including the random samples, put 1.0's if no weight).

 ### Input format (ascii files)